Project: Global TIES for Children/ECD in Emergency & Conflict

 Paid Time Off: Yes

-Start/End Date: As early as April 1, 2020 for 1-year contract (Possibility of annual contract renewal contingent upon satisfactory performance and availability of funding)
+Start/End Date: As early as July 1, 2020, for a 1-year contract (Possibility of annual contract renewal contingent upon satisfactory performance and availability of funding)

 Global TIES for Children - Early Childhood Development in Emergency & Conflict (ECDEC)